dkaslovsky/nav/README.md

 	               path to the entry under the cursor "backspace":   navigates back to the previous directory

-	"ctrl+x":      returns the path to the entry under the cursor and quits "ctrl+d":      returns the path to the current directory and quits
+	"ctrl+x":      returns the path(s) to the current entry or all marked entries "ctrl+d":      returns the path to the current directory

 	"i":           enters search mode (insert into the path) "d":           enters debug mode  (view error details) "H":           enters help mode
-	"esc":         switches back to normal mode
+	"m":           marks an entry for multiselect return "esc":         switches back to normal mode or clears marked entries

 	"a":           toggles showing hidden files (ls -a) "L":           toggles listing full file information (ls -l)